christian-taillon/sunburst-hunting/README.md

 I am pulling the unique hostnames form multiple sources and compiling the list at [sunburst-hunting/indicators/uniq-hostnames.csv](https://github.com/christian-taillon/sunburst-hunting/blob/main/indicators/uniq-hostnames.csv).
 We contacted organizations we had contacts for while we learned who may have been a stage 2 target but wanted to wait several weeks until other open sources provided lists of affected organizations.
 Now that others are publishing these targets we also have created a list to help those who wish to see if their organization is known to be affected at [sunburst-hunting/decoded_names_and_potential_organizations.csv](https://github.com/christian-taillon/sunburst-hunting/blob/main/decoded_names_and_potential_organizations.csv).

 These NBI are provided as is to help researchers and threat hunters and can be used as high confidence categorically.
+Note that many of the indicators that were provided by John Bambenek shortly after Sunburst appear now to be unrelated to Sunburst activity or even to UNC2452.
 The [file hashes](https://github.com/christian-taillon/sunburst-hunting/blob/main/indicators/sha256.csv) are known compromised, high confidence.

 #### Attribution